 2.4.
 All rights granted by each Party to the other under this Section 2 are limited, nonexclusive and, except as otherwise provided in this Agreement, non-transferable.

 Datadog commits to make the Services Available at least 99.8% of the time, exclusive of any time the Services are not Available as a result of one or more Exceptions (the “Availability Standard”).
 If the actual Availability of the Services is less than the Availability Standard in any two consecutive months, Customer may terminate the applicable Order in the calendar month following such two-month period upon written notice to Datadog.
 In the event of such termination, Datadog will issue Customer a Pro-Rated Refund (as defined in Section 16.4).

 Subject to this Agreement, Datadog will provide Support to Authorized Users through the Services and by email.
-Although resolution times are not guaranteed, Datadog commits to respond to each request for Support from an Authorized User (each, a “Support Request”) as follows: (a) within two hours where Customer is unable to access, or there is a severe degradation, of the Services; (b) within four hours where Customer is able to access some features, or there is a mild degradation, of the Services; and (c) within 48 hours in the case of all other Support Requests.
+Although resolution times are not guaranteed, Datadog commits to respond to each request for Support from an Authorized User (each, a “Support Request”) within 48 hours.
 Customer’s sole and exclusive remedy for any alleged failure by Datadog to provide Support with reasonable skill, care and diligence following a Support Request shall be re-performance of the applicable Support.